Hey There! Oh, Isolation is being Re-Written! If you want to see the original story (for whatever reason), a Google Doc is available here!

 ...I don't remember that, either.

-"You didn't say anything, you just kept standing there."
+"You didn't say anything else, you just kept standing there."
 Bran was now arm's length away, and the look on his face was unnervingly concerned.
 "Were you out there the whole time?"

 Joshua opened his mouth to try to say something, but he didn't know where to begin or what to say.
 Neither do I.